mrvaita/footballers_value/README.md

 In case you are using a Raspberry Pi, please build the docker image using the command `docker build -t tmarkt -f DockerfilePi .`.
 This specific dockerfile will use [PiWheels](https://www.piwheels.org/) to install the dependencies.
-If the installation is successfull you can visit the dashboard http://localhost:8000.
+If the installation is successfull you can visit the dashboard at http://localhost:8000.

 ### Architecture
-You can see more details about the project in the included [pdf]().
+You can see more details about the project in the included [pdf](https://github.com/mrvaita/footballers_value/blob/michele/resources/presentation.pdf).